MattRoss34/prettify-json-web-ext/readme.md

 # Prettify JSON ➕

-This web extension modifies the output from web pages to pretty print the JSON fields.
+This web extension prettifies the JSON fields in Kibana and OpenSearch.

 This extension is a rewrite of [kibana-plus-web-ext](https://github.com/webdeveric/kibana-plus-web-ext).